Clear Skies

 Object Information

-Below the object's name and its synonyms is the celestial coordinate in epoch J2000.0.
+Below the object's name and its synonyms is its celestial coordinate in epoch J2000.0.
 To the right is relevant data such as magnitude and size, position angle for galaxies, etc.

 Instead of using abbreviated Dreyer's descriptions for objects, the description is always in complete words.
 Therefor you will not find a description such as "pL vF E gbM vbN" but will instead read "Pretty large, very faint, elongated and gradually brighter in the middle with a very bright nucleus".

-Along with the description of the object, a field description is included in a smaller font.
-Noteworthy objects within 30 minutes of arc (one degree centered on the object) and relatively bright stars are named, with bearing and distance from the object in the guide: stars up to mag.
+Following object descriptions, a field description is included in a smaller font.
+Noteworthy objects within 30 minutes of arc (one degree centered on the object, sometimes larger) and relatively bright stars are named, with bearing and distance from the object in the guide: stars up to mag.
 10, double stars up to mag.
 10 with a separation of 0.7 seconds of arc or greater, carbon stars up to mag.
-11 and all other objects in CSOG.
+11 and other objects in CSOG.

 Images

-There is a DSS image for every object.
-Unless noted, images are 30 by 30 minutes of arc in size (30' × 30', half a degree).
+Unless noted otherwise in the top left corner of an image, images are 30 by 30 minutes of arc in size (30' × 30', half a degree).
 Quite a few objects have larger images, with the object size depicted in the top left corner.
-A few very large objects have even larger DSS mosaics.
+A few very large objects have even larger DSS mosaics or images from Aladin Lite.

 CSOG images are uncompressed.
 This is intentional as thereby the option to zoom in on images is retained.
 It is the reason the observing guides' files are quite large in size.